-One of the five specific ones wine regions in the Austrian state or generic wine-growing region Burgenland, In 2016 there was a restructuring, with changes in the names and the area boundaries.
-The former name Südburgenland was replaced by Eisenberg.
-The new name was chosen because the "ü" could interfere with the export and "Eisenberg" was also the name of the traditional wine-growing region in the past.
-From the 12th century, the Catholic monastic order of the Cistercian contributed a lot to the development of viticulture.
+One of the five specific wine growing areas in the Austrian province or generic wine growing area Burgenland.
+In 2016 a restructuring took place, including changes in the names and the boundaries of the areas.
+The former designation Südburgenland was replaced by Eisenberg.
+The new name was chosen because the "ü" could have a disruptive effect on exports and "Eisenberg" was also the name of the traditional wine-growing region in the past.
+From the 12th century onwards, the Catholic monastic order of the Cistercians in particular contributed a great deal to the development of viticulture here.

-The area extends south of the Günser Bergland and lies on the border Hungary, The Pinkatal Wine Route leads from the largest wine-growing community Rechnitz in the north along the Hungarian border over the communities Eisenberg an der Pinka with the Csaterberg, Hummergraben, Paigl, Reihburg, Saybritz and Szápari vineyards, and Deutsch-Schützen with the Bründlgfangen, Fasching, Ratschen and Weinberg vineyards to the south.
-Other communities are Eberau, Güssing, Hannersdorf, Heiligenbrunn (Uhudler community with Uhudler vinotheque), Moschendorf (with wine museum and Uhudler vinotheque) and Strem.
+The area extends south of the Günser Bergland and is located on the border with Hungary.
+The Pinkatal Wine Route runs from the largest wine-growing community of Rechnitz in the north along the Hungarian border through the communities of Eisenberg an der Pinka with the Csaterberg, Hummergraben, Paigl, Reihburg, Saybritz and Szápari vineyards, and Deutsch-Schützen with the Bründlgfangen, Fasching, Ratschen and Weinberg vineyards to the south.
+Further villages are Badersdorf, Eberau, Güssing, Hannersdorf, Heiligenbrunn (Uhudler community with Uhudler-Vinothek), Kohfidisch, Moschendorf (with wine museum and Uhudler-Vinothek) and Strem.

-Due to the climatic conditions, Eisenberg differs from the northern wine-growing regions of Burgenland, especially due to the higher rainfall.
-The mild, Pannonian climate is characterized by intense sunshine.
-The forests encourage cooling off at night.
-The floors consist mainly of iron-containing, clayey clay.
-After Phylloxera disaster At the beginning of the 20th century, the rustic, southern Burgenland specialty was born Uhudler,
+Eisenberg differs from the northern wine-growing regions of Burgenland in terms of climatic conditions, especially the higher rainfall.
+The mild, Pannonian climate is characterised by intensive sunshine.
+The forests favour a cooling off at night.
+The soils consist mainly of iron-rich, clayey loam.
+After the phylloxera catastrophe at the beginning of the 20th century, the rustic, southern Burgenland speciality Uhudler was born here.

-In 2017, the vineyards covered a total of 515 hectares of vineyards.
-Compared to 2009 with 499 hectares, this was an increase of 3%.
-The proportion of white wine varieties is 47.7%, the proportion of red wine varieties 52.3%.
-Blaufränkisch dominates with over a third followed by Welschriesling and Zweigelt:
+In 2017, the vineyards covered a total of 515 hectares.
+Compared to the year 2009 with 499 hectares, this was an increase of 3%.
+The share of white wine varieties is 47.7%, the share of red wine varieties 52.3%.
+Blaufränkisch dominates with over a third, followed by Welschriesling and Zweigelt:

-From the 2008/2009 vintage, the origin-controlled quality level Eisenberg DAC was introduced.
-All other quality wines have to with the origin Burgenland, the country wines under the wine-growing region name wine country be marketed.
-In addition to the generally applicable DAC conditions the following rules apply:
+From the 2008/2009 vintage onwards, the origin-controlled Eisenberg DAC quality grade was introduced.
+All other quality wines must be marketed with the origin Burgenland, the regional wines under the Weinland wine-growing region designation.
+In addition to the generally applicable DAC conditions, the following rules apply: